childsb/glusterfs-hadoop-docs/ConfiguringPermissions.markdown

 ** 3. Set the permissions for getfattr**

+As root, create a sudoers file for gluster using the following command:
 `vi /etc/sudoers.d/gluster`

+Press "i" to switch to insert mode and paste in the following line:
 `mapred ALL= NOPASSWD: /usr/bin/getfattr`

+Hit escape and type ":wq" and hit enter to save and exit.

+As root, run the following command:
 `chmod 440 /etc/sudoers.d/gluster`

 ** 4. Set the permissions for the gluster mount **

+As root, run the following command:
 `chmod -R 1777 /mnt/glusterfs`

+Switch to the mapred user and create the Hadoop System Directory by running the following commands:
 `su mapred`
 `mkdir -p /mnt/glusterfs/mapred/system`